-Returns a list of the current members in the process group.
+Returns a list of all members of the process group PgName.

 STDLIB Reference Manual pool

 pool

 pool can be used to run a set of Erlang nodes as a pool of computational processors.
 It is organized as a master and a set of slave nodes and includes the following features: